-- > adverse events reported are those expected for investigational product and population under study; - no dose limiting toxicities have been reported; - > stable disease observed in radiological assessments of 12 of 24 (50%) of patients treated; and - > two patients completed six cycles of treatment each.
+- > adverse events reported are those expected for investigational product and population under study; - no dose limiting toxicities have been reported; - > stable disease observed in radiological assessments of 12 of 24 (50%) of patients treated; and - two patients completed six cycles of treatment each.

-The Company continues to have insufficient cash resources to see the entire European Phase I/II clinical study in Poland through to completion nor commence enrollment into the U.S. Phase I study.
+The Company continues to have insufficient cash resources to see the entire LDOS002 European Phase I/II clinical study in Poland through to completion.